mxk/windows-secure-group-policy/README.md

   the problem persists, contact your system administrator.
 Would you like to try to reconnect?"
 To switch to a basic session, right-click on the VM, Edit Session Settings, then just close the "Connect to <VM>" dialog.
+* Windows Activation may fail with error 0x80010105.
+Fixing it requires temporarily unconfiguring "Disable all apps from Microsoft Store" and/or "Turn off the Store application" in Store settings.

 Suggestions to implement in a separate GPO
 ------------------------------------------